steinmatt/vhdl_32bit_fft/README.md

 ## Usage Guidelines
 When using the FFT, it is important to know the limitations.
 The FFT is designed as a 32 bit input, where each input is a signed vector.
 The signed vectors represent a series of numbers between 1 and -1.
 Though represented in 16 bits, the input range is that an 11 bit integer, thus the range of inputs falls from [-2047, 2047].

+## Clock Signals
+The FFT is synthesizable and runs on a clock cycle due to two registers added to each output line in the Single DFT Entity.
+The Single DFT is used in each stage of the Full_FFT and thus creates a clock cycle for the program at large.

 ## Presentation
 A more detailed description of the FFT usage, structure, and challenges can [be found here](https://docs.google.com/presentation/d/1zDaqLjIscPPB6FKJwXMmuKW6hB6pETyi-cwqOc6wG8M/edit?usp=sharing)